-Remember When George and Amal Clooney's Star-studded, $4.6 Million Wedding Took Over Venice? - E!
+Remember When George and Amal Clooney's Star-Studded, $4.6 Million Wedding Took Over Venice - E!
 Online

 Because their Sept.
 27, 2014 traditional ceremony was every bit as spectacular as any red carpet event with everyone from Emily Blunt and John Krasinski to Matt Damon, Bono and Anna Wintour turning out to watch the long-professed bachelor, who'd insisted he'd sooner slip back into Batman's cowl than marry again, pledge forever to the woman he never saw coming.
 (Brad Pitt and then-wife Angelina Jolie were tied up with work commitments; Ben Affleck was attending the premiere of his film Gone Girl, joking to E!
 News, "You know, some of us have to work.")

-"I dated a lot of really terrific women, but Amal showed up and suddenly it was like, 'Well, this is different on every level for me,'" the 60-year-old told The New York Times last December of the decorated Oxford grad, 43, who turned up to a dinner party at his Italian spread and reserved a spot in his heart.
+"I dated a lot of really terrific women, but Amal showed up and suddenly it was like, 'Well, this is different on every level for me,'" the 61-year-old told The New York Times of the decorated Oxford grad, 44, who turned up to a dinner party at his Italian spread and reserved a spot in his heart.

 Suddenly, spending his life with one person, the right person, was the most obvious choice.
 "There is no question that having Amal in my life changed everything for me.
 No question," he said.
 "It was the first time that everything that she did and everything about her was infinitely more important than anything about me."